We

 isn't a highway engineer at all but a

-wholesale butcher, explaining the blood on
+wholesale butcher, explaining all the blood on

 his hands.